firstname.lastname@example.org Video clips of it being played & overview of new DigiNerdy:

 Video links: See project log # 20 for a series of 4 Build videos and two more on how to setup and use it with an iPad/Phone or Android phone

 1) Major barriers to entry for beginners are that while a playable electric guitar for example can be bought for around $200, a hurdy-gurdy is made to order by a specialist luthier and costs around $1500 even for a basic instrument with a waiting time of several months to a year.

 2) In addition, it is noisy, making a good place to practice without upsetting your companions hard to find!
 This problem has been solved for bagpipe players with the availability of both practice chanters resembling a simple flute and electronic e-chanters allowing practice while wearing headphones.

-How it works: The entire structure of my first attempt was 3D printed in ABS plastic.
-The keys press on micro-switches and the brain of the device is an Arduino Teensy 3.5 microcontroller.
+How it works: The keys press on micro-switches and the brain of the device is an Arduino Teensy 3.5 microcontroller.
 An OLED display shows you which note you are playing at any time.
-The new one documented here uses alloy extrusions to create a better quality device, with 3D printed components and white laser cut front and back acrylic panels.
+The new DigiNerdyGurdy version is all laser cut.

 It also has a Demonstration Mode which plays a selection of >20 songs at the speed of your choosing while displaying the notes on the OLED screen.
 NOTE: Some of these need more work, feel free to edit them!
 I have simulated the crank using a hobby robot gearmotor as a dynamo.

-Primary objective: To produce the Digi-Gurdy design which could be assembled by someone around 14 years or older with basic soldering and model making skills.
+Primary objective: To produce a design which could be assembled by someone around 14 years or older with basic soldering and model making skills.